-LONDON — Europe’s markets all headed up in trading Friday morning.
+LONDON — Europe’s markets all got off to another positive start in trading Tuesday morning.

 The DAX in Frankfurt rose 1 percent to 11,571.73, while the CAC 40 in Paris gained 0.8 percent to 5,038.66.
 The FTSE MIB in Milan was up 0.5 percent to 23,592.75, and the FTSE 100 in London climbed 0.2 percent to 6,837.15.